kaishin/redalemeden.com/content/posts/2011-04-19-twitter-ios-showdown/index.md

 In the thick of the controversy surrounding Twitter's new third party restrictions, [Tweetbot]---the long-awaited Twitter client from Tapbots---is finally out for iPhone and iPod Touch.
 The overwhelmingly positive feedback is a clear sign that the app met and even exceeded expectations.

-To find out whether Tweetbot is a legitimate contender, I decided tp pit it against the official client using a GOMS-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by the average user on Twitter.
+To find out whether Tweetbot is a legitimate contender, I decided tp pit it against the official client using a <abbr title="Goals, Operators, Methods, and Selection rules">GOMS</abbr>-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by the average user on Twitter.

 ![Tweet options](tweet-options.jpg) _Tweet options displayed after a single tap._